 The J-1 visa for exchange visitors is a nonimmigrant visa that is designed around the use of sanctioned programs that act as sponsors instead of employers.
 Here is a quick list of some programs you can apply for under the J-1:

-• You must be able to fund your trip and also have adequate medical insurance for you and family members that are coming over on a J-2 visa.
+- You must be able to fund your trip and also have adequate medical insurance for you and your family members who are coming over on a J-2 visa.

-• You must maintain an overseas residence and make it clear that you do not intend to abandon it.
-(This can often be proven by demonstrating that you have family, a car, or some other asset that would incentivize you to return home after your J-1 stay)
+- You must maintain an overseas residence and make it clear that you do not intend to abandon it.
+(This can often be proven by demonstrating that you have family, car, or other assets that would require you to return home after your J-1 stay)

-If you fulfill the above criteria and have already secured a sponsor, then you can start on the first step along the road to a J-1 visa, which is filing a DS-2019 Certificate of Eligibility for Exchange Visitor Status with the Office of Immigration Services (OIS).
+If you fulfill the above criteria and have already secured a sponsor, then you can start on the first step along the road to a J-1 visa, which is the sponsoring organization filing the DS-2019 Certificate of Eligibility for Exchange Visitor Status with the Office of Immigration Services (OIS) on your behalf.
 This form will be generated and completed by your sponsoring organization.

 Once you receive confirmation that your DS-2019 has been accepted, you will have one of two options.
 You can either: